Xiao Longhua: Don’t Tire Yourself Out

 LEAP: The studio doesn’t feel like one has to be serious here, it feels like it’s “so much fun” in the first place.
 Some of the collected toys and instruments are newly made, some are the works of artists, and some are abandoned things that you have picked up.
 But when they are put together in the studio, one can feel the commonality you see in them.
 They are like some wild, non-conformist, strange life forms.

 Xiao Longhua: I love collecting.
 Over the past decade or so, Shanghai has undergone significant changes due to demolition and reconstruction, resulting in many ruins and thrift markets, perfect for treasure hunting.
 Sometimes, I come across something intriguing on the road.
-For example, the frog in front of you was made by a grandmother using cheap cardboard box straps and sold by the roadside—I couldn’t resist bringing it back.
-The rubber mat on the chair you’re sitting on has a checkerboard pattern of squares; it is actually a mold used in a sugar factory that I found while in Guangxi.
+For example, the frog in front of you was made by a granny using cheap cardboard straps and sold by the roadside—I couldn’t resist bringing it back.
+The rubber mat on the chair you’re sitting on has a checkerboard pattern; it is actually a mold used in a sugar factory that I found in Guangxi.

 LEAP: All this collecting also seems to give you a lot of real, object-based connections to the world.
 Would you consider yourself a collector as well?